 “I would initially detect correlations by calculating correlation coefficients between predictor variables or visualizing scatter plots.
 A high correlation between two variables might indicate multicollinearity, which can distort the model’s coefficients and affect interpretability.
 To handle this, I would employ techniques such as feature selection to remove redundant variables, regularization methods like Ridge or Lasso regression to penalize coefficients, or principal component analysis to reduce dimensionality while preserving important information.”

-Tesla is committed to maintaining the highest standards of security and privacy when handling large datasets of customer and vehicle data.
-This question delves in to your understanding of the ethical considerations in managing sensitive information.
+Tesla is committed to maintaining the highest standards of security and privacy when handling large customer and vehicle data datasets.
+This question delves into your understanding of the ethical considerations in managing sensitive information.

 How to Answer